The consistency strength of determinacy when all sets are universally Baire: Getting a translatable structure

 \subsection{Properties of iteration strategies}

 We will need the following standard properties of iteration strategies.
 The first one is super fullness preservation.
-This notion goes back to \cite[Definition 3.33]{Sa15} and is also used in \cite[Definition 1.3]{Sa17}.
+This notion goes back to \cite[Definition 3.33]{Sa15} and is also used in \cite[Definition 2.3]{Sa17}.
 We simply adapt the definition to our context.
+Recall that we will specify the models in which we apply the definitions from this section later.
+In this section we sometimes explicitly mention a model $M$ when we discuss generic closure of this model under a strategy and related notions.
+This will later be applied to models $M$ that are strategy mice.